Hot Black-Eyed Pea Dip

-Mexican Black-Eyed Pea Dip is definitely on our New Year’s menu.
-Southern Tradition states that black-eyed peas bring you luck in the new year, and this household isn’t taken any chances.
+Hot Black-Eyed Pea Dip is a creamy, savory appetizer made with seasoned ground beef, black-eyed peas, spicy jalapeños, seasonings, and gooey melted cheese, all baked to golden perfection.
+Southern Tradition states that black-eyed peas bring you luck in the new year – and this household isn’t taken any chances.

 Black-Eyed Peas

-We’ve been Texans for almost 25 years now, and so we’ve slowly adapted to SOME of the southern traditions.
-Eating black-eyed peas on New Year’s Day is a pretty easy one, because we like pretty much everything in the lentil family.
+We’ve been Texans for almost 30 years now, and we’ve slowly adapted to many southern traditions.
+Eating black-eyed peas on New Year’s Day is a pretty easy one because we like pretty much everything in the lentil family.
 Dip and chips?
-Yes, that’s a no brainer.
+Yup, that’s a no brainer.

 Save This Recipe Form